andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 A function tag is a public identifier of a method that can be mapped to a key binding.

-The following example is taken from TabPane:
+The following example is taken from `TabPane`:

 ```java
     public class TabPane extends Control {